Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 To retrieve reliable and versatile risk clusters, we design a loss function that considers the clustering performance in terms of internal quality $bSI$, inter-cluster variation $\sigma (S_k)$, and model stability $c_{V}$.
 The loss function is represented as:

-The best algorithms $a^{*}$ and related hyperparameter values $h^{*}$ that produce the minimum loss are self-learned based on Bayesian optimisation. $\lambda$ and $\sigma$ are the weights to adjust the impact of each loss term into the loss function.
+where $\lambda$ and $\varphi$ are the weights to adjust the impact of each loss term into the loss function.

-Generally, performance across various $k$ is not straightforward comparable, and a smaller $k$ tends to show a lower loss, thus the auto-clustering process could be biased towards placing most of the tries on smaller $k$ values.
-Hence, $loss(x\mid k)$ is further proposed to estimate the extra optimisation conditioned on the same $k$.
+Generally, performance across different $k$ (i.e., number of clusters) is not straightforward comparable, and a smaller $k$ tends to show a lower loss, thus the auto-clustering process could bias towards placing most of the tries on smaller $k$ values.
+Hence, $loss(x\mid k)$ is further adjusted to estimate the extra optimisation conditioned on the same $k$, represented as:

-where the $loss(k)$ is the average loss for all the results with the same $k$ till current iteration.
-The ratio is useful to compare the extra improvement of performance across various $k$ due to auto-tuning, and to find the optimal algorithms and related hyperparameter values for each $k$ scenario.
+where $loss(k)$ is the average loss for all results with the same $k$ till current iteration.
+The ratio form is useful to compare the extra improvement of performance across various $k$ due to auto-tuning, and to find the optimal algorithms and related hyperparameter values for each $k$.

-\textit{(a) Balanced Silhouette index}
+\textit{(a) Balanced Silhouette Index}

-For a more nuanced estimation of the imbalanced clustering, the balanced Silhouette index ($bSI$) is proposed to equivalently consider the internal quality of all found clusters.
-As mentioned in Section 2.5, the sample Silhouette Coefficient $s(i)$ is a measure of how similar a single instance is to its own cluster (i.e., cohesion) compared to other clusters (i.e., separation) \cite{Rousseeuw1987}.
-The cluster Silhouette score ($S_k$) is the mean of the $s(i)$ for all instance grouped into the cluster $k$. $bSI$ returns the weighted mean of $S_k$ averaged over all clusters, with weights $w_k$ to balance the quality of each cluster in the performance evaluation.
+Firstly, for a more nuanced estimation of imbalanced clustering, balanced Silhouette Index ($bSI$) is proposed to consider the weighted internal quality of all found clusters.
+As mentioned in Section II.E, the sample Silhouette Coefficient $s(i)$ is a measure of how similar a single instance is to its own cluster (i.e., cohesion) compared to neighbouring clusters (i.e., separation) \cite{Rousseeuw1987}.
+The cluster Silhouette score ($S_k$) is the mean of the $s(i)$ for all instance grouped into the cluster $k$. $bSI$ returns the weighted mean of $S_k$ averaged over all clusters, with weights $w_k$ to balance the quality of each cluster in the performance evaluation, represented as:

-For $i \in C_x$ (i.e., data point i assigned into the cluster $C_x$), $a(i)$ is the mean distance $d(i,j)$ between the instance and all other data assigned in the same cluster ${j \in C_x}$. $b(i)$ denotes the minimum distance of $d(i,j')$ for all data points $j'\in C_y$, $C_y$ denotes neighbouring cluster next best for instance $i$.
-In the above $loss(x)$, the first term $S^*-bSI$ indicates the performance is optimised by reducing the difference between the optimal value $S^*$ (when all $S_k=1$) and $bSI$.
+For $i \in C_x$ (i.e., data point $i$ assigned into the cluster $C_x$), $a(i)$ is the mean distance $d(i,j)$ between $i$ and all other data assigned in the same cluster ${j \in C_x}$. $C_y$ denotes neighbouring cluster next best for instance $i$.